-The study adopted a descripto-explanatory research design for the study covering a sample size of 30 respondents comprising of business owners, managers and employees in Meru District, Tanzania.
+The study adopted a descripto-explanatory research design for the study covering a sample size of 30 respondents comprising of business owners, managers and employees in Usa-river ward in Meru district, Tanzania.
 Data was collected using semi-structured questionnaires.
 Data analysis involved both descriptive and inferential statistics.
-Descriptive data included frequencies and percentages to determine the status of the variables under study, whereas the inferential tools comprised of correlation and Chi-square tests to determine and explain the relationship between the independent and dependent variables.
+Descriptive data included frequencies and percentages to determine the status of the variables under study, whereas the inferential tools comprised of correlation and Chisquare tests to determine and explain the relationship between the independent and dependent variables.